How to Become a Machine Learning Engineer – A Complete Career Guide

 Step 3: Earn a Master’s Degree and/or Ph.D.

-An undergraduate degree alone will not be enough for the vast majority of machine learning engineer job openings.
 Master’s degrees in data science, computer science, software engineering or the like, and even a Ph.D. in machine learning would provide a great many options for machine learning engineers.

 Step 4: Post-graduate Career Path